-Agricult Agriculture and Land Use Implementation Programs 2025-2030 Annual Ongoing Responsible Department(s) Board of Supervisors Department of Public Works and Planning LU-C.B LU-C.B The County shall continue to work with the San Joaquin River Parkway and Conservation Trust, San Joaquin River Conservancy, City of Fresno, and other interested agencies and organizations to implement the San Joaquin River Parkway Master Plan.
-(RDR/IGC) Implements Which Policy(ies) LU-C.2, LU-C.6, LU-C.8, LU-C.9, LU-C.10, OS-H.10, OS-H-11, and OS- H.12 ~ Responsible Department(s) Board of Supervisors Department of Public Works and Planning LU-F.A The County shall work with the Cities of Clovis and Fresno and other cities as appropriate to encourage adoption of incentives and disincentives that lead to compact urban development and infill of vacant and under-utilized land.
-(RDR/IGC) ~ Implements Which Policy(ies) LU-F.1 through LU-F.11 and LU-F.14 Responsible Department(s) Board of Supervisors LU-F.B ng Ordinance and Subdivision Ordinance to implement the policies for pedestrian and DR) ~ Implements Which Policy(ies) LU-F.1 through LU-F.11 Responsible Department(s) Board of Supervisors LU-G.A Implements Which Policy(ies) LU-G.19 through LU-G.21 and LU-F.14 V Responsible Department(s) Department of Public Works and Planning LU-G.B Agency Formation Commission ( xation proposals submitted to the Local (LAFCO) and prepare a recommendation to County shall formally protest when the ~
+Agricult ure and Land Use Impleme ntation Programs 2021-2025 2025-2030 Annual Ongoing Responsible Department(s) Board of Supervisors Department of Public Works and Planning LU-C.B Conservation Trust, San Joaquin k with the San Joaquin River Parkway and River Conservancy, City of Fresno, and other ons to implement the San Joaquin River Implements Which Policy(ies) LU-C.2, LU-C.6, LU-C.8, LU-C.9, LU-C.10, OS-H.10, OS-H-11, and OS- H.12 ✓ Responsible Department(s) Board of Supervisors Department of Public Works and Planning LU-F.A appropriate to encourage adoption Cities of Clovis and Fresno and other cities as a of incentives and disincentives that lead to nfill of vacant and under-utilized land. ~ Implements Which Policy(ies) LU-F.1 through LU-F.11 and LU-F.14 Responsible Department(s) Board of Supervisors LU-F.B ng Ordinance and Subdivision Ordinance to implement the policies for pedestrian and DR) ✓ Implements Which Policy(ies) LU-F.1 through LU-F.11 Responsible Department(s) Board of Supervisors LU-G.A LU-G.A The County shall review and revise, as appropriate, its Zoning Ordinance to facilitate moderate increases in density of housing in unincorporated urban communities.
+(RDR) Implements Which Policy(ies) LU-G.19 through LU-G.21 and LU-F.14 Responsible Department(s) Department of Public Works and Planning LU-G.B The County shall review all annexation proposals submitted to the Local Agency Formation Commission (LAFCO) and prepare a recommendation to LAFCO for each proposal.
+The County shall formally protest when the ✓

 Agricult ure and Land Use Impleme ntation Programs 2021-2025 2025-2030 Annual Ongoing annexation is inconsistent with a city's adopted general plan or with the County's General Plan, or with the standards of annexation which is included in the memorandum of understanding between the County and the cities within the county.
-(RDR/SO/IGC) Implements Which Policy(ies) LU-G.1 through LU-G.16 Responsible Department(s) Department of Public Works and Planning Board of Supervisors LU-H.A Implements Which Policy(ies) LU-H.14 ~ ~ Responsible Department(s) Planning Commission Board of Supervisors Department of Public Works and Planning
+(RDR/SO/IGC) Implements Which Policy(ies) LU-G.1 through LU-G.16 Responsible Department(s) Department of Public Works and Planning Board of Supervisors LU-H.A LU-H.A The Planning Commission shall review the General Plan annually, focusing principally on actions undertaken in the previous year to carry out the implementation programs of the plan.
+The Planning Commission's report to the Board of Supervisors shall include, as the Commission deems appropriate, recommendations for amendments to the General Plan.
+(RDR/PSR) Implements Which Policy(ies) LU-H.14 V ✓ Responsible Department(s) Planning Commission Board of Supervisors Department of Public Works and Planning

-Transpo Transportation and Circulation Implementation Programs 2025-2030 Annual Ongoing TR-A.A The County shall update and maintain the Improvement Standards for other County development improvements, including private roads dedicated to public use.
-(RDR) ~ Implements Which Policy(ies) TR-A.1 Responsible Department(s) Department of Public Works and Planning TR-A.B ~
+Transpo ortation and Circulation Imp olementation Programs 2021-2025 2025-2030 Annual Ongoing TR-A.A TR-A.A The County shall update and maintain the Improvement Standards for other County development improvements, including private roads dedicated to public use.
+(RDR) ✓ Implements Which Policy(ies) TR-A.1 Responsible Department(s) Department of Public Works and Planning TR-A.B improvements for the Road Imprat least five (5) years.
+The Board opt a priority list of street and highway ovement Program (RIP) based on a horizon of I of Supervisors shall update the RIP every on of the Department of Public Works and ✓